DrewNaylor/guinget/docs/How-to-use.md

 ## Marking a package

 Marking a package involves doing one of the following actions:
-- Double-click or right-click on a selected package and click one of these items:
+- Open the `Selected packages` menu or Double-click or right-click on a selected package and click one of these:
-  - `Action: Install`
-  - `Action: Uninstall`
-  - `Action: Upgrade`
-- Open the `Selected packages` menu and click one of these:
   - `Action: Install`
   - `Action: Uninstall`
   - `Action: Upgrade` (unfortunately there's no better character to have the accelerator on for "upgrade" than the letter "p" as far as I know)